stevenjmesser/govuk-design-system/src/components/password-input/index.md

     text: "WCAG 2.2",
     classes: "app-tag"
   }) }}
-  <p>Make sure any ‘show password’ button is at least 24px by 24px in size, or have adequate spacing.
+  <p>Make sure any ‘show password’ button is at least 24px by 24px in size, or has adequate spacing.
 This is to make sure users can easily interact with the button.
 This relates to WCAG 2.2 success criterion <a href="https://www.w3.org/WAI/WCAG22/Understanding/target-size-minimum.html">2.5.8 Target Size (minimum)</a>.</p>
 </div>

 ### Define the input’s type as ‘password’

 When the form is submitted, the password input should automatically change its `type` to `password`, if it has not already done so.

-This is to prevent browsers from remembering it as a previously provided value and potentially displaying it as an autofill option on non-password inputs.
+This is to prevent browsers from remembering it as a previously-provided value and potentially displaying it as an autofill option on non-password inputs.

 ### Use the autocomplete attribute